q3769/conseq4j/README.md

 ### TL;DR:

-conseq4j's task submission is asynchronous and non-blocking; so use a single-thread or synchronized client to submit tasks, and leave the rest to conseq4j.
+conseq4j's task intake is asynchronous and non-blocking; so use a single-thread or synchronized client to submit the tasks, and leave the rest to conseq4j.

 ### The long version on usage: